CoqueiroS/CADIn/README.md

 **Main page:** `` metacpan.org/pod/Statistics::R ``

 Usually, modules are automatically detected.
-However, if not you need to install from the terminal.
+However, if not you need to install it from the terminal.
 ```
 sudo cpan install Statistics::R
 ```